Teo Mikelić: European circuit

 Mikelić faced Raffaele Minichino at Gladijator Fight Night 4 on February 22, 2020.
 He won the fight by a first-round head kick knockout.
 Mikelić next faced Aurimas Krukauskas at KOK 96 Mega Battle on November 20, 2021.
 He won the fight by a second-round technical knockout.

 Mikelić faced Mindaugas Narauskas in the quarterfinals of the King of Kings -73 kg tournament, held at KOK Mega Series 2022 on March 19, 2022.
 He lost the fight by a first-round knockout.
 Mikelić was booked to face Jasmin Ramić at King of Arena on June 11, 2022.
 He won the fight by a first-round technical knockout.
 Mikelić faced Leo Brichta at Noc Bojovníků Dobříš 5 on September 22, 2022.
 He lost the fight by unanimous decision.
 Mikelić rebounded from this loss with a third-round knockout of Jakub Kadas at RFA 6 on November 12, 2022.

 Mikelić faced Pirun Wangpol-Komphikart at Blade Fights on February 4, 2023.
 He lost the fight by a first-round technical knockout.

+Mikelić faced Dominik Bereczki at RFA 13 on November 25, 2023.
+He lost the fight by unanimous decision.

+Mikelić faced Jahfaro Gezius at K-1 World GP 2024 in Sarajevo on June 29, 2024.
+He won the fight by split decision.

+Return to Glory

+Mikelić faced Antonio Krajinović at Glory 95 on September 21, 2024.
+He lost the fight by a first-round knockout.